loganbap/data-science-portfolio/projects/titanic-bigdata-ml-pipeline/README.md

 ### 1. Data Ingestion – Apache NiFi
 - Built a NiFi flow using **InvokeHTTP** to pull `titanic_custom.csv` directly from a GitHub raw URL.
 - Output routed through **PutHDFS** to write the file into a designated HDFS directory.
-- Flow configured with error-handling connections and logging for observability.
+- Flow configured with error handling connections and logging for observability.

 ### 2. Data Storage – HDFS
-- Raw CSV stored in `/user/loganbap/titanic/` on HDFS.
+- Raw CSV stored in `/user/maria_dev/titanic/` on HDFS.
-- File confirmed via HDFS CLI (`hdfs dfs -ls /user/loganbap/titanic/`) before downstream processing.
+- File confirmed via HDFS CLI (`hdfs dfs -ls`) before downstream processing.

 ### 3. Query Layer – Apache Hive
 - Created an **external Hive table** pointing to the HDFS directory: